Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Experimental probes in a Bose--Hubbard simulator

 The extended BHM Hamiltonian~\eqref{eq:BHM} can be realized by a three-period optical superlattice formed by standing waves of lasers.
 The main lattice laser with wavelength $\lambda$ forms a lattice with period $\lambda/2$, and two additional lattices with period $\lambda$ and $2\lambda$, respectively.
 These lasers can be phase stabilized with respect to each other to generate the desired superlattice potential as described in Ref.~\cite{Halimeh2022tuning}.
 The two vacuum states in the gauge theory correspond to states $\ket{000200020 \ldots}$ and $\ket{020002000 \ldots}$ in the BHM.
 They can be prepared with site-selective addressing techniques using the spin-dependent superlattice, also described in Ref.~\cite{Halimeh2022tuning}.

-In keeping with experimental relevance, we have set the microscopic parameters of Hamiltonian~\eqref{eq:BHM} to $U=1368$ Hz, $J=58$ Hz, and $\Delta=57$ Hz, which are close to the values of these parameters as employed in the experiment of Ref.~\cite{Zhou2021}.
+Now that we have reviewed the experimental implementation of the QLM with confinement in the tilted Bose-Hubbard model as proposed in Refs.~\cite{Halimeh2022tuning,Cheng2022tunable}, we can show how our findings have clear signatures in that model.
+In keeping with experimental relevance, we set the microscopic parameters of Hamiltonian~\eqref{eq:BHM} to $U=1368$ Hz, $J=58$ Hz, and $\Delta=57$ Hz, which are close to the values of these parameters as employed in the experiment of Ref.~\cite{Zhou2021}.
 We first investigate the crossover from deconfined scarring to fragmentation.
 In the deconfined case ($\chi=0$), when quenching the vacuum state to $\mu=0$, the system displays scarred dynamics in form of ``state transfer'' between the two vacuum states, see Fig.~\ref{fig:ConfinedScarring}(b).
 We obtain the numerical results for the BHM using the TenPy toolkit \cite{tenpy} (see \cite{SM} for details).
 The system shows persistent many-body oscillations between the two vacuum states, as can be seen in Fig.~\ref{fig:ConfinedScarring}(d).

 When the confinement potential is increased to $\chi=0.35\kappa$, the system remains ergodic, while scarring from the N\'eel state persists.
 This regime of confined scarring is discussed in Sec.~\ref{sec:QMBS}.
 The transfer to the opposite vacuum state is suppressed due to confinement, but dynamics between the unit cells are still present, as shown on Fig.~\ref{fig:ConfinedScarring}(e).
-At late times, we actually see an occupation of the gauge sites closer to 2 than in the $\chi=0$ case, indicating than the state returns nearer to the N\'eel state.
+At late times, we actually see an occupation of the gauge sites closer to 2 than in the $\chi=0$ case, indicating that the state returns nearer to the N\'eel state.

 The system becomes fragmented when confinement potential $\chi$ is above $0.5 \kappa$.
 Here, we use the resonant case with $\chi = \kappa$ and $\mu = -0.5 \kappa$ as an example.
 As shown in Fig.~\ref{fig:ConfinedScarring}(c), unit cells marked in gray shades are tuned on resonance with $\mu = - \chi/2$, while the adjacent unit cells are out-of-resonance.
 Therefore dynamics are restricted within the unit cells, see the numerical results in Fig.~\ref{fig:ConfinedScarring}(f).